bernardopires/twitch-chat-logger/README.rst

     python main.py

 The command above will start 5 bots logging the 100 most popular twitch channels.
-To log a different amount use the parameter ``n``.
-For example, to log 50 channels.
+To log a different amount use the parameter ``n`` and to save the output to a file use the parameter ``f``.
+For example, use the command below to log the 50 most popular channels with the output being saved to a file named ``log.txt``

 ::

-    python main.py -n 50
+    python main.py -n 50 -f log.txt

 .. _Twitch Chat OAuth Password Generator: http://twitchapps.com/tmi/
 .. _docker: https://www.docker.com/